 For this test a single NR cell (Cell 1) is used.
 Table G.2.2.1.1.1-2 defines the parameters to be configured and strength of the transmitted signals.
-The transmit timing is verified by the IAB-MT transmitting SRS using the configuration defined in Table G.2.2.1.1.1-3.
+The transmit timing is verified by the NCR-MT transmitting SRS using the configuration defined in Table G.2.2.1.1.1-3.